-TORONTO, January 14, 2026 — A Yellow warning has just been issued for Toronto and southern Ontario with a significant snowfall expected to begin tonight.
-Environment and Climate Change Canada expects 10 to 20 cm of snowfall beginning late this evening and lasting through Thursday afternoon.
+TORONTO, January 15, 2026 (update) — An Orange warning (upgraded from yellow) has been issued for Toronto and southern Ontario with a significant snowfall expected to begin tonight.
+Environment and Climate Change Canada has upgraded its expected snow accumulation to 20 to 30 cm of snowfall by late Thursday afternoon.

 Get those shovels armed and ready, as the snow will not taper off until Thursday evening, according to ECCC, Canada’s most trusted weather source.